ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README2.md

 ### 2. **Modular Structure**
 - **Separation of Concerns**: Each script serves a distinct purpose and is well-documented::
-  - `compute_cgRMSD.py`: Responsible for parsing PDB files, extracting atomic coordinates, and computing CG-RMSD
+  - `compute_cgRMSD.py`: Responsible for parsing PDB files, extracting atomic coordinates, and computing CG-RMSD.
   - `merge_and_corr.py`: Handles the merging of CG-RMSD results with external metrics and computes correlations.
   - `main_all.py`: Acts as the main driver script to execute the entire workflow sequentially.
   - `CustomCGRMSD.py: Provides a reusable class-based implementation for custom CG-RMSD computation.